 Church Produced FilmsIn the 1960's and 1970's the LDS Church began experimenting with using the media to help teach church history as well as appeal to the youth.
-Various videos made explicitedly for the Church Education System have been routinely updated over the years, and evident with the increasing quality of production.
+Various videos made explicitly for the Church Education System have been routinely updated over the years, and evident with the increasing quality of production.
 But there have been several films produced which were meant to tell a solitary story and shown to general audiences.
 These movies for a time were available to be seen only at vistor centers at specific temples around the world, but have since become available on video or DVD as the following films were made.

 - Johnny Lingo (1969) — Taking place on an unspecified Pacific island in the early twentieth century, the titular character has returned from a profitable trading expedition to choose a wife.
 There are any number of vain, flirtatious young ladies ready to marry him, as well as fathers excited to receive the cows Johnny will trade for his wife.
 Johnny chooses Mohanna, the homeliest girl on the island.
 He pays the absurdly high price of eight cows for her, making everyone believe that "it is one of two things.
 Either he is crazy, or he is blind!"
-As it turns out, Johnny knew that Mohanna's only problem was low self-esteem, and that a woman's true beauty comes from her own sense of self-worth.
+As it turns out, Johnny knew that Mahana's only problem was low self-esteem, and that a woman's true beauty comes from her own sense of self-worth.
 Serving as Greek Chorus is the local American shopkeeper, and there are plenty of great lines to amuse viewers of any faith.
-Can be viewed on You Tube here.
+Can be viewed on YouTube here.

 - Legacy (1993) — This was a period piece centering on the fictional protagonist of Eliza as her family joins the church in the times of Joseph Smith.
 It features the specific events of Church history mostly in the background: mobs forcing them out of their homes, family troubles as her brother doesn't believe in the church and eventually travelling the plains of the midwest to Utah.
 The main story is of her faith and going from a little child to having a family of her own.
-Can be viewed on You Tube here.
+Can be viewed on YouTube here.

-- The Testaments: Of One Fold and One Shepard (2000) — A story concerning characters made for the film but set just before a major event of The Book of Mormon, the arrival of Jesus Christ to the people in the Americas.
-The story focused on a family and specifically one son, Helam, who struggles with his faith when he is given a position of wealth and influence as a assistant to a prominent (and corrupt) businessman.
-Can be viewed on You Tube here.
+- The Testaments: Of One Fold and One Shepherd (2000) — A story concerning characters made for the film but set just before a major event of The Book of Mormon, the arrival of Jesus Christ to the people in the Americas.
+The story focused on a family and specifically one son, Jacob, who struggles with his faith when he is given a position of wealth and influence as a assistant to a prominent (and corrupt) businessman.

 - Joseph Smith: Prophet of the Restoration (2005) — A thorough biography of the Mormon Prophet, celebrating 200 years since his birth.
 The story goes through all the major portions of his life: the First Vision of God and Jesus Christ, his marriage to his wife Emma, the people who betrayed him to the mobs, building three cities and his eventual martyrdom at Carthage Jail.
-Can be viewed on You Tube here.
+Can be viewed on YouTube here.

 Movies Made By Mormons

 In 2000 a young filmmaker named Richard Dutcher took a dramatic leap forward in regards to how Mormons are depicted by unabashedly releasing a movie dedicated to showing the life of the missionaries people see on the streets.
 Basing much of it off of his own experiences as a missionary in Mexico, God's Army was a surprise independent film hit.
 This is turn gave rise to a new slew of Mormon filmmakers who sought to depict other aspects of Mormon culture to the movie-going community.

 Richard Dutcher films